 A portrait of Kelsi Caywood in a blue blouse.

-Kelsi previously conducted research on global talent flows and women’s empowerment in the Asia-Pacific region as a research associate at Stanford University.
+Before her PhD studies, Kelsi was a research associate at Stanford University’s Walter H. Shorenstein Asia-Pacific Research Center.
 She holds a B.A. in Political Science from Yale University, an M.A. in China Studies (Law and Society) from Peking University, and an M.A. in International Policy from Stanford University.

 Email Kelsi.